osmcode/osm-data-model-tools/README.md

         Fedora/CentOS: cmake
         openSUSE: cmake

+The programs use the [Lyra library](https://github.com/bfgroup/Lyra) for parsing the command line options.
+It is included in the `external` directory.

 ## Building

 These programs uses CMake for their builds.
 On Linux and macOS you can build as